microsoft/fluentui-react-native/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you have Feature or improvement for Fluent UI React-Native?
+about: Do you have Feature or improvement for Fluent UI React Native?
 Let us know.
 ---

 #### Platform